Emmanuel-Ayeni/mlzoomcamp-midterm-project/README.md

 # ML-Zoomcamp-Midterm-Project

+## Introduction
+<p>This dataset contains employee information, including their demographics, job role, job satisfaction, work-life balance, and whether they have left the company (attrition).</p>

+The focus of the task is to build predictive models which can identify which employees are at a higher risk of leaving the company.
+This could help in taking some proactive measures to retain valuable employees.
+This dataset is collected for a Human resource application and the source is from Kaggle: https://www.kaggle.com/datasets/itssuru/hr-employee-attrition

+Attrition: Represents the measure of employees leaving a company voluntarily or involuntarily.
+HR uses the figure to track and understand how things are going at a company

 Following these instructions, you can easily set up, run, and interact with the Flask-based prediction service.
 The step-by-step instructions, start from setting up the environment with pipenv to interfacing with the prediction endpoint.